golemfactory/golem-sdk-cli/README.md

 ### Creating a Golem Manifest

-To create a new Golem Manifest with `golem-sdk` CLI, run:
+To create a new Golem Manifest with the `golem-sdk` CLI, run:

 ```shell
 golem-sdk manifest create <image> [--image-hash hash]